homelab-alpha/docs/content/docs/shell-script/script-information/new_docker_compose_file.info.md

 log-bin-compress = 1

 # Optionally, you can encrypt binary logs for added security.
 The encryption option is currently
-# commented out here.
+# disable.
 It can be enabled for environments requiring higher security.
 encrypt-binlog = 0

-# Enable native AIO (asynchronous I/O) support for InnoDB.
+# Disable native AIO (asynchronous I/O) support for InnoDB.
 This improves performance
 # by allowing multiple disk I/O operations to be performed concurrently.
 innodb_use_native_aio = 0